C2DH/ranketwo-submissions/lessons/drafts/wikipedia.md

 ## Assignment 2 - Exploring Wikipedia’s infrastructure

 Since its foundation, Wikipedia has managed to become a self-regulated community and a public space where people can discuss, create, and edit historical articles.
 The digital structure of Wikipedia including its policies, guidelines, hierarchy, and sub-communities encourages dynamic participation in Wikipedia and an active engagement with the production of historical knowledge.
 At the same time, Wikipedia creates a multilayered system of bureaucracy and surveillance that does not allow all users to have the same power within the Wikipedia community and, thus, determine the production of historical knowledge in the same way.
-In the subsections below, we will investigate Wikipedia’s infrastructure by going over the policies and guidelines of Wikipedia, the “talk pages” where Wikipedians take part in discussions and debates about history, the editing changes of Wikipedia articles, and finally, the perception of History, as a field of knowledge, by Wikipedia
+In the subsections below, we will investigate Wikipedia’s infrastructure by going over the policies and guidelines of Wikipedia, the “talk pages” where Wikipedians take part in discussions and debates about history, the editing changes of Wikipedia articles, and finally, the perception of History, as a field of knowledge, by Wikipedia.

-### 2.a General policies and guidelines
+### 2.a General policies and guidelines | 20 Min
 To explore the opportunities that Wikipedia offers for historical research, we should first understand how Wikipedia works.
 Even though Wikipedia promotes the idea that “anyone can edit nearly any page and improve articles immediately,” it includes a system of rules, policies, and guidelines that determine the production of knowledge and Wikipedia users’ engagement with its contents.
-Wikipedia as an encyclopedia includes subjects ranging from mathematics and biology to sports, culture, and the arts.
-Even though all guidelines and policies of Wikipedia are common for all its subjects, there are particular modifications and rules for each subject.
-This lesson aims to make participants explore the broader system of the Wikipedia community but, at the same time, focus on history as a content subject category of Wikipedia.
-In that way, participants will identify the guidelines that Wikipedia has established for the collection and dissemination of historical knowledge and understand how Wikipedia manages to motivate its users to create or edit Wikipedia pages.
+As mentioned above, Wikipedia as an encyclopedia includes subjects ranging from mathematics and biology to sports, culture, and the arts.
+Although all guidelines and policies of Wikipedia are common for all its subjects, there are particular modifications and rules for each subject.
+This assignment aims to make participants explore the broader system of the Wikipedia community but, at the same time, focus on history as a content subject category of Wikipedia.

 Please visit the following Wikipedia pages that contain specific information on Wikipedia’s policies, guidelines, and rules, which determine how knowledge is produced on Wikipedia and how users can engage with its contents.

 - You can first check [the three core principles that sum up Wikipedia](https://en.wikipedia.org/wiki/Wikipedia:Trifecta).
-These will give you a quick view of the main principles of Wikipedia.
+These will give you a quick view of the main principles that guide editing on Wikipedia.
 - For a more detailed view, you can then check the so-called [five pillars](https://en.wikipedia.org/wiki/Wikipedia:Five_pillars), alias the more detailed principles that form the basis of the editorial policy of Wikipedia.
-- If you wish to go further, you can also read the [statement of principles from Wikipedia founder Jimbo Wales](https://en.wikipedia.org/wiki/User:Jimbo_Wales/Statement_of_principles) - however, this reading is not necessary to do the exercise.
+- If you wish to go further, you can also read the [statement of principles from Wikipedia founder Jimbo Wales](https://en.wikipedia.org/wiki/User:Jimbo_Wales/Statement_of_principles) - however, this reading is not necessary for the exercise.

-Now, try to answer the following question: what are the most important principles and policies of Wikipedia?
+Now, try to answer and discuss the following questions:
+- What are the most important principles and policies of Wikipedia?
+- Which policies and guidelines encourage Wikipedia users to engage with its content?
+- Why does this system of policies and guidelines not prevent users from editing and instead it motivates them to create or update more and more Wikipedia articles?

 The principles you just examined provide the basis for a set of specific instructions that guide the authors of Wikipedia to develop content: these are the Wikipedia guidelines.
 - Check the general framework of the [policies for developing content](https://en.wikipedia.org/wiki/Wikipedia:Policies_and_guidelines#%C2%ADContent)